amorriscode/anthonymorris.dev/data/second-brain/application-layer.md

 - Interface between two applications on separate computers
 - App layer protocols fall into two categories:
-  - Provide services to a user (Ex. web browser, web server)
+  - Provide services to a user (E.g. web browser, web server)
-  - Provide services to the system (Ex.
-SNMP)
+  - Provide services to the system (E.g. SNMP)
 - Most users interact with this layer
 - Communicates back and forth with the [[presentation layer]]